carloshgalvan95/Gentrification-MexicoCity/README.md

 https://docs.google.com/presentation/d/1YHFT9PDQVyg9bSCcFzPbJHFzLh8P6WGI87o5uI_nHRg/edit?usp=share_link

-And we think we could develop a website to present the results, for this, we made a blueprint as a presentation on Google Slides, available in:
+And we think we could develop a website to present the results, for this, we made a blueprint available in:

 https://docs.google.com/presentation/d/1zOpRk0nE9PJWPsaSLRwehMwN3QzkFBS5VNJf3juwX4M/edit?usp=share_link